rocketbear27/octo-turbo/README.md

 ## About

-A JavaScript & open-source application!
+A JavaScript built, learning site for everyone that is an open-source application!

 ## Resources:
 1. [Docs Folder with documentation for Octo Turbo](https://github.com/rocketbear27/octo-turbo/tree/master/docs)